TaygaHoshi/tt-project/Classes/Scout.md

 4. foes in lower terrain compared to you.

 ## Improvised Aid
-You can spend 2 stamina to tend to yourself as an action, or a willing creature you can touch as a rapid action, with whatever is available near you.
+You can spend 2 energy to tend to yourself as an action, or a willing creature you can touch as a rapid action, with whatever is available near you.
 You can either:
 1. Cure a debilitating or a harmful status effect of your choosing, or
 2. Grant 10 temporary health for 1 round.